-Since I accidently ruined my kombucha sobies (apparently, they don’t like the Berkey water and prefer either distilled or reverse osmosis filtration), we have been enjoying more water kefir at dinner.
+Since I accidently ruined my kombucha sobies (apparently, they don’t like being moved across the country), we have been enjoying more water kefir at dinner.
 One of the differences between kombucha and water kefir is that the kefir only takes 24-48 hours to complete, whereas the kombucha take 6-10 days.
 Usually I would make up 4 gallons of kombucha a week since we use about half a gallon a day of it.
 To make up for that lack now, I have been experimenting with the water kefir.
 My grains aren’t the happiest though, since they don’t really reproduce.
 Not quite sure how that happened.
 It’s just all one big experiment around here.
 Ordering grains and scobies are next on my shopping list.
 If at first you don’t succeed…

 Adding fermented foods and beverages are essential to maintaining a healthy digestive system and immune system.
 Having water kefir or kombucha at a meal time is a simple way to incorporate these invaluable probiotic sources.
 Here’s our latest version of water kefir.